Key Takeaways

 Coverdash

-In fifth place is Coverdash, a newer aggregator platform, Coverdash connects Nebraska businesses to multiple carriers through a single application, resulting in a second-place ranking for coverage.
-It gives small businesses access to standard $1 million/$2 million limits plus endorsements like additional insured and cyber liability depending on the selected carrier.
+Coverdash ranks fifth overall but second for coverage.
+The newer aggregator platform connects Nebraska businesses to multiple carriers through a single application, giving small businesses access to standard $1 million/$2 million limits plus endorsements like additional insured and cyber liability depending on the selected carrier.

-Savings, however, are limited to fewer industries.
+Savings are limited to fewer industries.
 Food and beverage businesses see the most at 23%, while wholesale/distribution operations save 11%.
-Most other industries, including hospitality, construction and non-profits, pay at or above Nebraska benchmarks.
-The buying experience ranks lower, since there are fewer customer feedback with Coverdash being a newer platform.
+Most other industries, including hospitality, construction and nonprofits, pay at or above Nebraska benchmarks.
+The buying experience ranks lower, since customer feedback is thinner with Coverdash being a newer platform.
 The self-service model keeps sales support minimal, and whichever carrier you select handles policy servicing rather than Coverdash directly.

 Where Coverdash performs best:

-• Nebraska food and beverage businesses prioritizing affordable rates
+• Nebraska food and beverage businesses that want affordable rates

-• Buyers who want multiple carrier options in one place
+• Buyers who want multiple carrier options without visiting multiple sites

-• Businesses who value coverage options more than service
+• Businesses that care more about plan variety than hands-on service

 Where Coverdash performs less competitively:

-• Hospitality, construction or nonprofit businesses trying to save on premiums
+• Hospitality, construction or nonprofit businesses trying to cut premium costs

-• Owners wanting a polished buying experience or responsive support
+• Owners who want a polished buying experience or responsive support

-• Businesses preferring an established provider with a proven track record
+• Businesses that prefer an established provider with a longer track record

 Learn More: Coverdash Review